ardrabczyk/bm/README.rst

 **bm** is a POSIX compliant bookmarking system for shell.
-It can be used to create new bookmarks pointing to a directory, switching to a speciefied bookmarks and removing existing bookmarks.
+It can be used to create new bookmarks pointing to a directory, switching to a specified bookmark and removing existing bookmarks.
 It comes with a completion support for **Bash** and a manual in form of a **manpage**.

 How to use it?